 At APD, we believe caring for our community is a special responsibility that we are honored to fulfill.
 In addition to initiatives to deliver affordable care to our uninsured and underinsured patients through our Financial Assistance programs, our department reaches out to area residents of all ages through a wide variety of programs and services.

 Our goal is to improve the health of residents living in the APD service area.
-To achieve this, we work in partnership with local and state agencies (including but not limited to school districts, the Mascoma Valley Health Initiative, NH Children's Medicaid, NH Oral Health Coalition, the Public Health Council of the Upper Valley, Vermont Dept of Health) to increase access to medical and oral health services, particularly for the underserved.
+To achieve this, we work in partnership with local and state agencies (including but not limited to school districts, the New Hampshire Division of Health and Human Services, New Hampshire Oral Health Coalition, the Public Health Council of the Upper Valley, and the Vermont Department of Health) to increase access to medical and oral health services, particularly for the underserved.

 We offer free programs and services in response to demonstrated community need.
 These include but are not limited to:

-- Increasing access to medical and dental care for the under- and uninsured
+- Increasing access to medical and dental care for the underinsured and uninsured

-- Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, the NH Health Protection Program and other state/federal health programs
+- Assisting families/individuals with enrollment in New Hampshire Children's Medicaid, Dr. Dynasaur, Medicare Low Income Subsidy, V-Pharm, and other state and federal programs

-- Providing vouchers to uninsured residents for emergency prescription assistance, and assisting low-income patients in accessing free medications through prescription assistance programs
+- Assisting low-income patients in accessing free medications through prescription assistance programs

-- Providing health professions education to medical, nursing and allied health students.
+- Providing health professionals education to medical, nursing and allied health students

 Community Benefits Reports